faucetsdn/udmi/validator/sequences/endpoint_redirect_and_restart/sequence.md

 1. Update config:
     * Set `system.operation.mode` = `active`
 1. Wait for system mode is ACTIVE
-1. Wait for last_config is newer than previous last_config before abort
 1. Wait for last_config is newer than previous last_config after abort
 1. Wait for last_start is same as previous last_start
 1. Update config before blobset phase is apply and stateStatus is null: